mustberuss/patentsview/api-changes-2021.md

     change in search-pv.R
       req_pages

+## Observations
+1. assignee_organization is now a full text field, formerly it had been a string
+2. The swagger definition (https://search.patentsview.org/static/openapi_v2.yml) does not contain  government interest fields or ipc fields.
+Assuming these fields are going away.

 ## Notes
 1. The online documentation is lagging.
-The two new endpoints are documented on https://patentsview.org/data-in-action/whats-new-patentsview-july-2021 but they're missing the Query column.
+The two new endpoints are documented on https://patentsview.org/data-in-action/whats-new-patentsview-july-2021 but they're missing the Query column (see the next note).
 Pages for the other endpoint haven't been changed.
 I created fake pages for data-raw/mbr_fieldsdf.R to consume.
 They're listed on  https://patentsview.historicip.com/api/.
-If I was better at R I would have parsed out the swagger object (corrected one is currently at https://patentsview.historicip.com/swagger/openapi_v2.yml) We would need to iterate over the paths (the endpoints).
+If I was better at R I would have parsed out the swagger definition https://search.patentsview.org/static/openapi_v2.yml  We would need to iterate over the paths (the endpoints).
 The paths with url parameters wouldn't matter to the r package, it would continue to use the ones that take the q,f,s and o parameters.
 The 200 responses' content could be parsed.
-The assumption is that we'd be able to query for each of the output fields.
+2. All fields are queryable.
+From https://patentsview.org/apis/purpose Field List Please refer to the 200 "Response" section for each endpoint for full list of fields available.
+All the available fields are "queryable."
-2. The Swagger definition (https://patentsview.historicip.com/swagger/openapi_v2.yml) can be imported into Postman to give you a nicely loaded collection for the changed api.
+3. The Swagger definition (https://patentsview.historicip.com/swagger/openapi_v2.yml) can be imported into Postman to give you a nicely loaded collection for the changed api.
 You'll just need to set a global variable PVIEW_KEY and set the authorization's value to {{PVIEW_KEY}}.
 The [Swagger UI page](https://patentsview.historicip.com/swagger/new_swagger.htm) can also be used but there's [an api bug](https://github.com/PatentsView/PatentsView-API/issues/37) preventing the X-Status-Reason and X-Status-Reason-Code from being displayed.
-3. The swagger definition shows a X-Status-Reason-Code in addition to the existing X-Status-Reason.
+4. The swagger definition shows a X-Status-Reason-Code in addition to the existing X-Status-Reason.
 Not sure it matters to or would be useful for the r package
     ~~~~
     > print(httr::headers(resp)[['X-Status-Reason']])
     [1] "Invaild field: shoe_size"
     > print(httr::headers(resp)[['X-Status-Reason-Code']])
     [1] "ERR_Q"
     ~~~~
-4. in print.R it's still cpc_subsections even though the endpoint is now singular.
+5. in print.R it's still cpc_subsections even though the endpoint is now singular.
 Potential api bug.
 Groups and endpoints are now singular rather than being plural patent instead of patents etc. according to the spreadsheet they sent out.
-5. Not all of the cpc and uspc endpoints are working.
+6. Not all of the cpc and uspc endpoints are working.
 Some return a 400 with an X-Status-Reason:
     > Text fields are not optimised for operations that require per-document field data like aggregations and sorting, so these operations are disabled by default.
 Please use a keyword field instead.
 Alternatively, set fielddata=true on [uspc_mainclass_id] in order to load field data by uninverting the inverted index.
 Note that this can use significant memory.